Want to wow the owner with your proposal or interview presentation? Show them that you're already invested by showing them their project in Join.

 Building trust and strong relationships are key to winning work, but even the best relationships won’t eliminate competition for the next project.
-For your next RFP or pursuit presentation, demonstrate the visual dashboards and access to real-time cost information found in Join to emphasize your team’s focus on accountability, transparency, and your commitment to meeting the project goals.
+For your next RFP or interview presentation, use the pursuit project to demonstrate the visual dashboards and access to real-time cost information.
 This is a great way to stand out and differentiate your company from the competition.

 Let’s get started!

 Starting a Pursuit Project in Join

 First, create a new project for pursuit in Join.

 Invite your business development team in addition to any preconstruction or project leads that are part of the pursuit or presentation process when you add your project Team.